Boa Vista Island, Cape Verde - Things to Do in Boa Vista Island

 Top Things to Do in Boa Vista Island

-Santa Monica Beach dunes walk
+Santa Monica Beach barefoot walk

-Book Santa Monica Beach dunes walk Tours:
+Book Santa Monica Beach barefoot walk Tours:

 Getting There